ChenXiao61/Img_augmentor/README.md

 ```

 See the documentation for building from source.

+## Documentation

+Complete documentation can be found on Read the Docs: <http://augmentor.readthedocs.io/>

 ## Quick Start Guide and Usage
 The purpose of _Augmentor_ is to automate image augmentation (artificial data generation) in order to expand datasets as input for machine learning algorithms, especially neural networks and deep learning.